Singam: Plot

-Singam successfully traces the origins of the kidnapping racket to Mayil and also gets promoted to ACP of the specially-formed Anti-Kidnapping Task Force.
-Mahalingam, who was hostile to Singam following an altercation with Soundarapandi back at Nallur, softens up and agrees to give him Kavya's hand in marriage.
-The entire police force, including the police commissioner and Rajendran, is now on Singam's side and helps him to fight Mayil.
-They manage to kill Mayil's henchmen in an encounter at a hospital and begin to target everyone and everything related to Mayil.
+Singam successfully traces the origins of the kidnapping racket to Mayil and also gets promoted to ACP of the specially-formed Anti-Kidnapping Task Force by the Home Minister Ramanathan.

+The entire police force, including the police commissioner and Rajendran, is now on Singam's side and helps him to fight Mayil.They manage to kill Mayil's henchmen in an encounter at a hospital and begin to target everyone and everything related to Mayil.
 In retribution, Mayil starts targeting everyone close to Singam, including Kavya, but is saved by Singam and Ravi, who is hacked to death by Mayil.
 To escape from getting arrested, Mayil kidnaps the daughter of the Karnataka Home Minister.

 Mayil falsely tells Singam that he is going to Pondicherry with her, but he is going to Nellore in Andhra Pradesh to put the police off the track.
 However, Singam manages to pursue them till Gudur near Nellore, where he rescues her and kills Mayil in an encounter.
 Singam resigns from his job publicly in a felicitation function organised for him, where he heads back to Nallur with Kavya.
 Singam is stopped briefly by Ramanathan, who offers an undercover mission, to which he willingly agrees.

 Production

-Development

-After Suriya had finished K. S. Ravikumar's Aadhavan, discussions regarding his subsequent project, notably his 25th film, were held.
-Initially, reports emerged that it was going to be directed by Prabhu Deva.
-At the launch of his film Seval in May 2009, however, director Hari announced officially that he would direct Suriya's 25th film titled Singam and that he had finished penning the script.
-Becoming Suriya's third film with Hari following Aaru and Vel, it was announced that the project would release in July 2010.
-Suriya's cousin, K. E. Gnanavel Raja was announced as the producer.

-Casting

-Devi Sri Prasad was chosen as the music director, thus becoming his third venture with Suriya.
-Suriya was revealed to play a police officer in the film, the second time in his career after Kaakha Kaakha.
-Anushka was chosen to play the female lead after her second Tamil film Vettaikaaran.
-Priyan was chosen as the lead camera man and V.T.
-Vijayan as the editor.